jfly/nix-autoformatting-talk/src/main.typ

 - Run `nix fmt <filename>` on save
 #pause
-- Performance matters, so we have to cache the entrypoint
+- But, performance matters, so we have to cache the formatter entrypoint

 #pause
 In `nixpkgs`: #only("3-")[#footnote[Evaluation caching gets this closer to 2 seconds, but what if you're editing `flake.nix`?]]